 Want to learn more?

-This will be the first in a new series of blog posts and recipes on event data modeling.
+This was the first in a series of blog posts and recipes on event data modeling.
 Do get in touch if you have ideas for things you’d like us to cover, or questions you’d like us to answer.